 Pregnancy: It is thought that most women with PXE have normal pregnancies and that the incidence of pregnancy-related complications is similar to that of the general population.
 However, for some, gastric or intestinal complications have been reported.
 In general, complications affecting the fetus have not been reported.
 There are no prenatal tests to determine whether the fetus has PXE.

-In some instances, autosomal dominant inheritance has been reported in patients with PXE, but it is not clear if the dominant pattern is truly dominant or if it has been reported because, by chance, one parent is an asymptomatic heterozygote carrier of a mutated ABCC6 transporter gene while he second parent has the disorder.
-In dominant disorders, a single copy of the disease gene (received from either the mother or father) will be expressed “dominating” the other normal gene and resulting in the appearance of the disease.
-The risk of transmitting the disorder from affected parent to offspring is 50 percent for each pregnancy, regardless of the sex of the child.
-The risk is the same for each pregnancy.
+In some instances, autosomal dominant inheritance has been reported in patients with PXE, but it is not clear if the dominant pattern is truly dominant or if it has been reported because, by chance, one parent is an asymptomatic carrier of a mutated ABCC6 gene while the second parent has the disorder.

 Estimates of the incidence of PXE range from 1 in 100,000 people to 1 in 25,000.
 However, the true incidence of PXE is not known in any population.
 It is likely that many individuals with PXE have not been diagnosed, particularly people with mild signs of PXE or those whose signs are not typical.